Diplôme d’État de professeur de danse

 The first year is geared towards enriching personal culture and artistic practice.

-- UV1 History of dance & choreographic culture: over 100 hours of lessons, workshops, performance analysis and repertoire transmission courses.
+- History of dance & choreographic culture: workshops, performance analysis and repertoire transmission courses.

-- UV2 Musical training: approximately 170 hours of lessons, practice of body percussion and transversal training with musicians.
+- Musical training: practice of body percussion and transversal training with musicians.

-- UV3 Anatomy-Physiology: 80 hours devoted to the knowledge of the functioning of the human body.
+- Anatomy-Physiology: knowledge of the functioning of the human body.

 Second year